All Episodes

 This is nationwide.

-Uh we have a quick timeout.
+We have a quick timeout.

-That no, they're totally capable of learning.
+Now, they're totally capable of learning.

 They're just not being taught right, properly, correctly.

-May not even be they're not even being taught.
+They're not even being taught.

-I uh you know, they're probably watching communist instruction films instead of reading things.
+They're probably watching communist instruction films instead of reading things.

-They're probably watching all these stupid you know the kind of indoctrination that they're getting.
+They're probably watching all these stupid, you know the kind of indoctrination that they're getting.

 Like, what is it?